Peer Tutoring Benefits

 What is the purpose of peer tutoring?

 Learning doesn’t only happen between an instructor and a student!
-Peer tutoring offers potential to support learning for both tutees and tutors (Source).
+Peer tutoring benefits both tutees and tutors (Source).
 Peer-to-peer on Schoolhouse can be a strong complement to traditional classroom learning, offering opportunities to practice skills and reinforce concepts that were confusing as many times as a learner needs - all in a welcoming, small-group environment.

 What are three forms of peer tutoring?

 - Cross-age tutoring: in which an older learner tutors younger tutee(s).